We are getting merry and bright – here is how we are celebrating Christmas this year.

 Yes, the kids will get gifts – but it won’t be our focus and we won’t be spending as much as in year’s past.
-With our older kids home schooled, our schedule is flexible and we’ve been able to check off many things on our Christmas season bucket list.
+With our older kids home schooled this year, our schedule is flexible and we’ve been able to check off many things on our Christmas season bucket list.

-1. Christmas Books
+#1 Christmas Books

 The boys are obsessed with reading at bedtime.
 We have our huge teddy bear named Ted, that they love to snuggle up with him and a book.
 One of our favorite new Christmas books is Once Upon a Northpole Christmas by Noel Manning.

 Fill in their name and now when they choose an EXTRA long book before bed, you will have a place holder.

-3. Making Snow
+#3 Making Snow

 We used Hallmark’s Snow Now! to make instant snow.
 We are in Texas, and while last year we had several snow days – this year, nada.

 In keeping Christ in Christmas, one thing we do is hide baby Jesus.
 Baby Jesus wasn’t born until Christmas, so our manger scene doesn’t feature him until Christmas morning.
 I love seeing the kids run downstairs and check the manger to see if Jesus has arrived.